ruifengl1/University-of-Melbourne-Subjects/Cluster and Cloud Computing/README.md

 It takes about 50 seconds to run with 1n1c, 45 seconds with 1n8c and  46 with 2n8c (refer to output file).

 ## Authors
-- Lawrence luo -- * initial work *
+- Lawrence luo -- * Initial work *